Link - features, functions and FAQ

 One way to do this is if each Live user records the performance in Arrangement View, then you merge sessions later.
 Another way to record a communal performance is to mix everyone through a single mixer and record the stereo output.
 Alternatively, multi-track record to one of the Live users’ computers.

-If your Mac has OS X "El Capitan" or higher and your iOS device is running iOS 9 or higher, you can stream audio from your iOS device to your Mac via Lightning cable.
+If your Mac has OS X "El Capitan" or later and your iOS device is running iOS 9 or later, you can stream audio from your iOS device to your Mac via Lightning cable.

 What are the differences between Link and Korg's WIST technology?

-- The major difference between Link and WIST is that WIST requires that one iOS device be the master, and the other to be the slave.
-The master in this case decides the tempo, as well as the starting and stopping of the session.
+- The major difference between Link and WIST is that WIST requires that one iOS device be the Host, and the other to be the Device.
+The Host in this case decides the tempo, as well as the starting and stopping of the session.

 - WIST does not allow tempo changes during playback; Link does.